WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

                   '-'
 ```

-Now Dummy Bot has a capability to upload files to CloudStore, but only
+Now Dummy Bot has a capability to upload files to Cloud Store, but only
-files that are within 50 megabytes, and only for the next month.
-This
+files that are sized 50 megabytes or less, and only for the next month.
+These multiple caveats
-is possible because Dummy Bot is authorized on the final proclamation,
+are possible because Dummy Bot is authorized on the final proclamation,
-but the proclamation "chains upward" including both the immediate
+and the proclamation "chains upward", including both the immediate
-restriction/caveat within R2 on time but also the restriction/caveat
+restriction/caveat within R2 on time and also the restriction/caveat
 in R1 on space!

 ```